vinPopulaire/Risk_aware_MEC_offloading/README.md

 ipython simulation.py
 ```

-## Create plots found in the paper
+## Create plots that appear in the paper

-You can play with the parameters used in the simulation in order to see how the model reacts to changes on each parameter.
+You can play with the parameters used in the simulation in order to see how the model reacts to changes of each parameter.
 In order to do so, you can specify the list of values for the specified parameter (or just uncomment the lists provided).
 ```
 vim simulation.py
 ```

 In order to create the plots found in the paper you have to populate the results folders.
-When a simulation runs, the results are saved inside the results/individual folder.
+When a simulation runs, the results are saved inside the saved_runs/results/individual folder.
 After you run a simulation with a varying parameter, you have to manually move the results inside the corresponding folder.

 ### Example
 If you want to run a simulation with varying costs, you have to:
-- set SAVE_PARAMETER = True in parameters.py
+- set SAVE_RESULTS = True in parameters.py
 - uncomment cpars = np.linspace(0.1,0.9,33) and comment cpars = [0.5] in simulation.py
 - run simulation.py
 - manually move generated results in saved_runs/results/individual inside the different c folder